mvysny/component-starter-gradle/README.md

 # Vaadin Component Starter

 An archetype for your reusable component projects.
-Introduces three Maven modules:
+Introduces three Gradle projects:
 * The actual component sources (both Java and JavaScript) placed in the [my-component](my-component) module;
   this module builds as a jar which you can publish to your Nexus and depend on in your projects.
 * A [test-webapp](test-webapp) is a webapp which runs the component itself, in order for you to